Book Suggestions

 Try to make your own notes rather than relying on someone else’s scanned stuff as it won’t help.

-As every person is different, so is their process of absorbing ideas and finding meaning out of them.
+As every person is different, so is their process of absorbing ideas and finding meaning in them.
 Hence, I’d suggest trying to understand and analyze your learning process.
-It is a part of self- awareness and it’ll help you resolve issues like whether to solve more questions or do more theory or do both equally.
+It is a part of self-awareness and it’ll help you resolve issues like whether to solve more questions or do more theory or do both equally.

 Another important thing is ‘Visualisation‘.
 Try to visualize concepts and problems while studying.
 It will make physics more natural and relatable for you.